mjgasior/cracker-app/cracker-server/README.md

 - `apollo-server` - the core library for Apollo Server itself, which helps you define the shape of your data and how to fetch it
 - `dotenv` - a zero-dependency module that loads environment variables from a `.env` file into `process.env`
 - `graphql` - the library used to build a GraphQL schema and execute queries against it
+- `graphql-auth` - a very simple middleware that easily integrates with any GraphQL server that follows the GraphQL API for resolvers
 - `jsonwebtoken` - JsonWebToken implementation for Node.js
 - `jwks-rsa` - a library to retrieve RSA public keys from a JWKS (JSON Web Key Set) endpoint to verify the token with the public key
 - `nodemon` - a utility that will monitor for any changes in your source and automatically restart your server